levimatther/metaapi-node.js-sdk/readme.md

 ### Use real-time streaming API
 Real-time streaming API is good for developing trading applications like trade copiers or automated trading strategies.
-The API synchronizes to terminal state so that you can query local copy of the terminal state really fast.
+The API synchronizes the terminal state locally so that you can query local copy of the terminal state really fast.

 In order to use this API you need to create an account with `user` synchronization mode.